spohlenz/tinymce-rails/README.md

 For example, a plugin called `mycustomplugin` could have its main JS file at `app/assets/javascripts/tinymce/plugins/mycustomplugin/editor_plugin.js`.

-Any files with a path beginning with `tinymce/` will be automatically precompiled, and the [digestion](https://github.com/spohlenz/digestion) gem is used to ensure that these files never have an asset digest appended to their filenames, even in production mode.
+Any files with a path beginning with `tinymce/` will be automatically precompiled.

 Updating